fberger-xyz/orderbook-wtf/Roadmap.md

 The sub-objectives are to attract more traders onchain (because liquidity will be easier to read and execute) and to encourage greater liquidity onchain by increasing volumes/revenues.
 The aim is also to unify the fragmented liquidity between protocols, pools and chains, while saving simulation and execution time, even for thousands of pools.

+- Why do I want to implement TAP-2

 -------

 ## Implementation